KaappoRaivio/robotuprising/README.md

 Our approach is a hardcoded solution with remote controlled intervention if neccessary.
 However through some tasks well use manual control, because we did not manage to make the hardcoded solution to work on a neccessary level.
 In order for the hardcoded path to work we need to reset the robot's orientation at fitting checkpoints.

+We use MQTT protocol to communicate with the robot from remote.
+The remote files and path models can be found in the "local" folder, the robot's files in the "ev3" folder.

 We wanted to use A* pathfinding in place of hardcoding, but could not achieve a sufficient exactness level.
 However, the Javascript files for this approach can also be found in this repository.

 ### Task 1